 Plan on needing at least a 20% down payment.
 In some cases, if property is free and clear, some or all of land value can be applied toward down payment.

 Your lender’s equity will be based upon whatever is least – cost or finished appraised value.
-Be wary – some items or inclusions have a great cost than their finished appraised value.
+Be wary – some items or inclusions have a greater cost than their finished appraised value.

 Typical payments are interest upon portion of funds used during construction.